wenakita/sonicreddragon-docs/docs/smart-contracts/randomness.md

+---
+title: Randomness
+sidebar_position: 1
+description: Detailed explanation of this concept
+---
-# Sonic Red Dragon Randomness
+# Sonic Red DRAGON Randomness

-This document provides technical details about the Sonic Red Dragon randomness contract implementation, which integrates with dRAND for verifiable randomness generation.
+This document provides technical details about the Sonic Red DRAGON randomness contract implementation, which integrates with dRAND for verifiable randomness generation.

 ## Contract Overview

-The Sonic Red Dragon randomness contract integrates with the dRAND network to provide cryptographically secure and verifiable randomness for various on-chain applications.

-**Contract Address (Ethereum)**: Coming Soon
+The Sonic Red DRAGON randomness contract integrates with the dRAND network to provide cryptographically secure and verifiable randomness for various on-chain applications.**Contract Address (Ethereum)**: Coming Soon

 ## Key Features